Creamy Vegan Root Beer Float Recipe

-Buh bye, guilt, and hello ice cream that I can eat allll day long.
+Buh bye, sugar hangovers, and hello ice cream that I can eat allll day long.
 (Not that I’d ever do that… of course.)

 Told ya this will be the healthiest root beer float you’ll ever come across!
 So Delicious products are also sold at Sprouts, as are all the healthier ingredients, like homemade chocolate syrup and fresh cherries, for this recipe.

 If you want to save money on groceries, be sure to download Sprouts’ new app where you can add promo codes and digital coupons to your account and then simply scan at checkout to save.
 Their coupons are super generous and are for healthy foods you’d actually want to buy, not just a bunch of junk.
 Also look for their weekly and monthly specials for even more savings!